rust-lang/surveys/surveys/2021-annual-survey/questions.md

 > The Rust community and potential adopters of Rust have a lot of assumptions of why one would choose Rust for a project.
 > This question can help confirm or challenge our assumptions and see how they change over time.

-### Please rate your team's experience using Rust at work.
+### Please rate your agreement with the following statements regarding your team's experience using Rust at work.

 Type: matrix (optional)